 - medals awarded

-Some of the records go up to 1928, but if a rating entered the Royal Navy after 1923, his record will still be with the Ministry of Defence.
+If a rating entered the Royal Navy after 1926, his record will still be with the Ministry of Defence.
 For information, see the Veterans UK website.